jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/04_mysql/02_query/index.md

 1. Run the query every minute (default, we could have set an interval as well)
 2. Extract a dimension called `statement_type` from the column `event_name`
 3. Extract a metric called `mysql.statements.count` from the column `count_star`
+4. This metric is a `Count` type, meaning it is a monotonically increasing value and we want Dynatrace to calculate the delta for us.